FOREX-Yen edges up as traders doubt BOJ's firepower

 The overwhelming consensus ahead of the result of the Fed's meeting, which will follow the BOJ's, is that it will hold rates steady this week - only a 12 percent chance of a hike is priced in, according to CME FedWatch.

-For Reuters new Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets (Additional reporting by Anirban Nag; Editing by Hugh Lawson and Raissa Kasolowsky)
+For Reuters new Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets (Additional reporting by Hideyuki Sano in Tokyo; Editing by Hugh Lawson)

 MILAN, Jan 15 Italian luxury clothing company Moncler ended the year on a positive note and the company is off to a good start for 2017, its Chief Executive said on Sunday.